Partnering with Arkansas Senior Medicare Program (SMP)

 Each year, health care systems, both public and private payers, lose billions of dollars to fraud, waste and abuse.
 The Senior Medicare Patrol (SMP) program, works to reduce the incidence of fraud by recruiting and training retired professionals and other senior citizens to recognize and report health care billing errors and suspected instances of fraud.

 At present, there are several scams going on in the state of Arkansas.
 One is a wire fraud, where scam artist will attempt to have a consumer to wire money through work-at-home schemes or fake sweepstakes.
 Once this money is wired it is near to impossible to recall the wire transfer and get the money back.
 Another scam is the selling of “Free” Diabetic supplies.
 The SMP helpline is flooded with calls from Medicare beneficiaries all over Arkansas who are receiving calls from Durable Medical Equipment Supply Companies (DME companies) soliciting free diabetic monitors.
 There are many more scams around the U.S. taking advantage of ours senior population every single day.

-Since August 2012, RSVP of Central Arkansas has recruited their second class of volunteers.
+Since August 2012, RSVP of Central Arkansas has recruited volunteers.
 All

 volunteers received Certificates of Completion after a day-long SMP training seminar.
 The RSVP of

-Central Arkansas now has a total of 14 trained and very active SMP volunteers.
+Central Arkansas now has trained and very active SMP volunteers.